 This series continues from my first series, 'A Year in Japan', yet focuses on a single night in Tokyo.
 There is no longer a 'lone man', instead, a variety of people are shown, each going about their lives on this one night which binds them together.
-My influence for this series is also drawn from the film Blade Runner, a film loved for it's dystopian, 'Neo Tokyo' nighttime scenes.
+My influence for this series is also drawn from the film Blade Runner, a film loved for its dystopian, 'Neo Tokyo' nighttime scenes.
 As with my first series, I am attempting to convey the Japanese phrase 物の哀れ 'mono no aware' - the gentle sadness of things.
 This refers to the ephemeral, transitory nature of the world, which in turn evokes a greater appreciation for things which are quick to disappear, such as cherry blossoms.
 The scenes I portray are fleeting moments in time, where the figures, objects and light will only be in that exact state for a moment, never to be repeated.
 Furthering this concept, this series depicts scenes from a single night in Tokyo, highlighting the ephemeral quality of time.
 The style I used was inspired by Studio Ghibli animation and traditional Japanese woodblock prints.

-Limited Edition canvas prints are also available
+Limited Edition canvas prints are available from $450 AUD

 Click on images to open link in a new tab